Nearest Polling Station

 Voting at a polling station

-You’ll be asked for your name and address, and when your details have been verified you will be given a ballot paper.
+Once your details have been verified you will be given a ballot paper.
 A mark will be made against your name on the list to show that you have voted.
 You will not be able to vote again in the same election.

 There will be a notice in the polling booth indicating how many candidates you may vote for.
-If you vote for more candidates than you are entitled to your vote will not be counted.
+If you vote for more candidates than you are entitled to, your vote will not be counted.

 If you make a mistake, ask a staff member for a replacement ballot paper.